adedner/dune-fempy/doc/sphinx/usage.rst

 Usage introduction
 ################################

-As explained in the introduction, Dune-fempy provides a python interface for solving PDEs using Dune and Dune-Fem.
+As explained in the introduction, Dune-fempy provides a python interface for solving PDEs using Dune and Dune-fem.
 Here we will explain how this can be used to set up the various parts of a numerical problem.
 For a complete example of how this works, see :ref:`usageexample`.

-to do: explain how to run scripts (build-cmake -> make -> python test.pyc)

 include a list of grids/spaces/schemes available in the database